 How to Format Hard Drive using PowerShell commands

 Formatting a hard drive can also be done using PowerShell for Windows 10.
 Here are the steps to do so:

-Type in Y to authorize and proceed with the format of specified drive.
+- Type in Y to authorize and proceed with the format of the specified drive.
 Press Enter.

-To make a new partition with NFTS, type on the next command line: New-Partition -Disk Number <disk number> -UseMaximumSize │Format-Volume -FileSystem NFTS -NewFIleSystemLabel myDrive.
-Change <disk number> to the specific drive’s disk number, and change the myDrive label to the title you prefer.
+- To make a new partition with NFTS, type on the next command line: New-Partition -Disk Number <disk number> -UseMaximumSize │Format-Volume -FileSystem NFTS -NewFIleSystemLabel drive.
+Change <disk number> to the specific drive's disk number, and change the drive label to the title you prefer.